chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 ## UNDERSTANDING THE USER
 ### User Research
-* I initiated my research by posing a series of questions to diverse individuals to comprehend their challenges and requirements when reserving a movie seat.
-The objective of this investigation was twofold: to obtain a deeper comprehension of people and their necessities and to prioritize them in my design approach and final product.
+* I initiated my research by posing a series of questions to diverse individuals to understand their requirements and the problem they face when reserving a movie ticket.
+The objective of this investigation was twofold: to obtain a deeper comprehension of people and their needs, and to prioritize them in my design approach and final product.

 * I gathered information through one-on-one interviews in order to learn more about the people and the issues they confront.